Robert Cochrane (witch): Cochrane's Craft

 The Clan of Tubal Cain revere a Horned God and Fate, expressed as the Pale Faced Goddess, named Hekate.
 The Goddess was viewed as "the White Goddess", a term taken from Robert Graves' book of the same name.
 The God was associated with fire, the underworld and time, and was described as "the goat-god of fire, craft, lower magics, fertility and death".
 The God was known by several names, most notable Tubal Cain, Bran, Wayland and Herne.
 Cochrane's tradition held that these two deities had a son, the Horn Child, who was a young sun god.

-However, differences between the two also existed, for instance Gardnerians always worked skyclad, or naked, whereas Cochrane's followers wore black hooded robes.
+While there were some similarities to this and early Wicca, differences between the two also existed, for instance, Gardnerians always worked skyclad, or naked, whereas Cochrane's followers wore black hooded robes.
 Similarly, Cochrane's coven did not practice scourging, as Gardner's did.
 Cochrane himself disliked Gardner and the Gardnerians and often ridiculed them, even coining the term "Gardnerian" himself.

 Whilst they used ritual tools, they differed somewhat from those used by Gardner's coven.
 The main five tools in Cochrane's Craft were a ritual knife, a staff known as a stang (according to Ronald Hutton's Triumph of the Moon, Bowers is responsible for the introduction of this into Wicca), a cup, a stone (used as a whetstone to sharpen the knife), and a ritual cord worn by the coven members.
 Cochrane never made use of a Book of Shadows or similar such books, but worked from a "traditional way of doing things", which was both "spontaneous and shamanistic".
 Valiente notes that this spontaneity was partly because the Cochrane coven did not use a Book of Shadows in which structured rituals were pre-recorded, leading to more creativity.